Red Onion State Prison: Population

 Red Onion is a "supermax" prison, intended to incarcerate "the worst of the worst."
 Critics of the prison have alleged that many inmates are sent to Red Onion not because they have committed severe crimes but because they broke rules at other facilities.
 Some 55% of Red Onion's prisoners have sentences longer than 15 years, and 12% have life sentences.

-The prisoners at Red Onion are disproportionately black compared to the overall Virginia population.
-The creation of Red Onion and Wallens Ridge during the 1990s led to a threefold increase in the black population of Wise County, as reported by the 2000 Census.

-Red Onion is the home of surviving "Beltway sniper" Lee Boyd Malvo.
+Red Onion was for many years the home of surviving "Beltway sniper" Lee Boyd Malvo.
 It also used to hold convicted murderer and activist Joseph Giarratano, who for some time was allowed to teach a course on nonviolence.

 Conditions

 More than two-thirds of prisoners at Red Onion are held in solitary confinement, or "segregation".
-They are confined to their cells 20 hours per day in 8’ x 10’ cells with 6” x 24” windows for light.
+They are confined to their cells 23 hours per day in 8’ x 10’ cells with 6” x 24” windows for light.
 Length of confinement ranges from two weeks to fourteen years.
 Food and medicine are served through trays in the cell door.

 Opportunities for education and work are more limited than in most prisons due to the higher security level; however, Red Onion offers janitorial work, a GED program, and a literacy program.
 The prison uses a video education system which allows the playing of prerecorded video files over 5" CCTV screens.

 The facility was designed to minimize contact between corrections officers and prisoners as well as among prisoners.